 Due to the extensive flying involved in many projects, many consultants earn elite status in airline and hotel programs.
 That means when it comes time to travel for vacation, they enjoy the perks of their work.

 Related: Use our Vacation Budget Form to plan your next trip.

 However, the downside is the extensive travel to a destination that’s not of your own choosing.
 But you want to be on the go and have a knack for solving business problems, becoming a consultant may be a dream job.

-The average pay for management consultants is about $75,000, according to Glassdoor.
+The average pay for management consultants is about $87,805, according to PayScale.
 But large annual bonuses are typical in this industry.